hashicorp/terraform/website/source/intro/getting-started/outputs.html.md

 This defines an output variables named "ip".
-The `value` field specifies what the value will be, and almost always contains one or more interpolations, since the output data is typically dynamic in some form.
+The `value` field specifies what the value will be, and almost always contains one or more interpolations, since the output data is typically dynamic.
 In this case, we're outputting the `public_ip` attribute of the elastic IP address.

 Multiple `output` blocks can be defined to specify multiple